What kind of aid system do we need by 2040, and how do we build it starting now?

 Download presentation here (English, French, Spanish)

-3. Scenarios for 2040: Developing possible futures and strategic responses for a resilient humanitarian sector.
+3. Scenarios for 2040: Developing possible futures and strategic responses for a resilient aid sector.

 Watch recording here (Streaming only available in English)